cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 where `(enc2, ciphertext2)` represent the encryption of the `psk_id` and `pkS` values.

-The cost of this approach is an additional KEM operation, each for the sender and the recipient.
+The cost of this approach is an additional KEM operation each for the sender and the recipient.
 A potential lower-cost approach (involving only symmetric operations) would be available if the nonce-protection schemes in {{BNT19}}
 could be extended to cover other metadata.
 However, this construction would